 Job descriptions serve as the first point of communication with potential candidates.
 When expectations, responsibilities, and required qualifications are clearly outlined, applicants can better assess their fit for the role.

 Organizing skills into “must-have” and “good-to-have” categories improves clarity and relevance.
 This structure not only streamlines the screening process but also aligns hiring decisions with actual role requirements.
-Tools like iMocha’s AI-powered skills matching further enhance accuracy, helping teams match candidates to roles more efficiently.
+Tools like iMocha’s AI-powered Skills Matching further enhance accuracy, helping teams match candidates to roles more efficiently.

 5. Skills-Based Hiring